Beliavsky/Fortran-tools-on-GitHub/README.md

 [xcc-project](https://github.com/JianpingZeng/xcc-project): C/C++/Fortran compiler collection written in Java, by JianpingZeng

 ### Fixed to Free Source Form Conversion
+[f2f](https://github.com/MRedies/f2f_mirror): Perl script which does much of the tedious work of converting FORTRAN 77 source code into modern Fortran, by Colby Lemon

 [f77tof90](https://github.com/mattdturner/f77tof90): Python script that reads in a Fortran 77 (.f or .F) fixed form file and converts it to a free form Fortran 90 file (.f90 or .F90), by mattdturner.
 It was successfully used to convert a legacy codebase (over 400 .f/.F files and millions of lines of code) from Fortran 77 to Fortran 90.

 [FORTRAN77_to_Fortran90](https://github.com/Koushikphy/FORTRAN77_to_Fortran90): convert old fixed source FORTRAN 77 code to free form Fortran 90 code, by Koushikphy